http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 A good film review is not simply a discussion of the film with a personal opinion attached to the end.
 It is not picking up an important theme in the film and then spending most of your time discussing your view on the subject either.
 Rather, a good film review generally begins with an interpretation of what you think the central theme (or themes) of the film is.
 (To get at this you might ask yourself, "What does the filmmaker want the viewer (me) to take from this film?")
 What is the filmmaker saying about this theme (themes)?
 You should be able to state this clearly in one or perhaps two paragraphs.
 The bulk of the remainder of the review should then discuss/describe key scenes from the film that illustrate why your interpretation of the filmmaker’s intent or theme makes sense.
 You don’t have to discuss every scene in the film, but you should be sure to discuss most of the relevant scenes to support your view.
 You may then discuss a bit whether or not you think the filmmaker was successful in her/his efforts.
 You should then conclude the review with a good summary of your argument/discussion.

-Two film reviews must be done for this activity to count for 25% of grade.
+Two film reviews must be done for this activity to count for 100 points.

 Evaluation Criteria: